Why is SI easier than the English system?

 How can extinction affect humans?
 As species disappear, infectious diseases rise in humans and throughout the animal kingdom, so extinctions directly affect our health and chances for survival as a species.
 The rise in diseases and other pathogens seems to occur when so-called “buffer” species disappear.
 Is extinction good or bad?
 Nevertheless, extinctions can have […]

-What is the wavelength of 1 hertz?
+What is the deadliest type of nuke?

 Why Hall voltage is negative?